It's news from South Florida tonight that the FBI has searched the home of the former president.

 We don't have a constitution because every law is predicated on constitutional rights.

-Christopher Reyes had Hunter Biden's laptop, and we know there's evidence of crimes on that laptop and evidence that Joe Biden himself lied to the American people about his real knowledge of Hunter Biden's foreign business dealings with countries like Ukraine and Russia and China.
+Christopher Ray's had Hunter Biden's laptop, and we know there's evidence of crimes on that laptop and evidence that Joe Biden himself lied to the American people about his real knowledge of Hunter Biden's foreign business dealings with countries like Ukraine and Russia and China.

 It might explain some of his behavior with these countries.

-Then in the case of Peter Navarro, Peter Navarro could have very easily walked into the January 6th committee and said, Pled the fifth.
+Then in the case of Peter Navarro, Peter Navarro could have very easily walked into the January 6th committee and said, pled the fifth.

 He decided not to.